fhiso/legacy-format/data-model.md

 ### NMR   {#NMR}

-The number of times this person has participated in a family as a spouse or parent.
+Marriage count: the number of times this person has participated in a family as a spouse or parent.

 Contexts
 :   .`[INDI]`.`[NMR]`